SlicedDev/Quartus_PUB/README.md

 [![GitHub license](https://img.shields.io/github/license/ReyKoxha/Quartus_PUB.svg)](https://github.com/ReyKoxha/Quartus_PUB/blob/master/LICENSE.md)

+## DO NOT OPEN TICKETS, WHICH HAVE NO REAL RELATION TO THE CODE.
+QUESTIONS ON HOW TO COMPILE OR HOW TO REMOVE THE AUTH SYSTEM WILL BE LEFT UNREPLIED.

 ## About
 Quartus is a very simple and plain CS:GO cheat coded in VB.NET.
 The majority of this code is C+P, uncommented and unoptimized.